-Consequences: A positive test result on the confirming test without appropriate documentation will result in immediate dismissal from the program.
-Any student dismissed following a positive drug or alcohol test will be removed immediately from all nursing courses.
+Consequences: If a student's first test is positive, and the student does not choose to have a confirming laboratory analysis, the positive result on the first test will result in the student's suspension from the nursing program for one year.
+A positive test result on the confirming test, without appropriate documentation, will also result in the student's suspension from the nursing program for one year.
+Any student suspended following a positive drug or alcohol test will be removed immediately from all nursing courses.
 A grade of "W" will be transcribed if prior to the university withdrawal date.
 A grade of "WF" will be transcribed if the student is removed from courses following the university withdrawal date.